Judy Middleton 2001 (revised 2019)

 There is rather a lovely story about the toll-house keeper.
 Apparently, he had a peg leg and so it could be argued that Aldrington had three-quarters of an inhabitant.

-The population began to grow in the 1870s when new houses were built, and this was accelerated by the sale of the Aldrington Estate in 1876 for £155,000.
-By 1891 the population had risen to 2,238.
+houses were built, and this was accelerated by the sale of the

-This drawing based on a late 1850s map shows the Parish of Aldrington virtually depopulated and showing a detached area of the Parish of Portslade in the centre of Aldrington.
+copyright © D. Sharp This drawing based on a late 1850s map shows the Parish of Aldrington virtually depopulated and showing a detached area of the Parish of Portslade in the centre of Aldrington.
 This ‘landlocked island’ of Portslade including Wish Cottage was bordered by the modern day roads of New Church Road, Portland Villas, Portland Road and Woodhouse Road.
+In 1883 this detached area of Portslade was absorbed into the Parish of Aldrington.
+The London, Brighton & South Coast Railway was built in 1844.
+Copperas Gap was later renamed Portslade by Sea. |

 Amalgamation